qualityshepherd/brine/posts/southern_coast.md

 Few have climbed down.
 None have reached the bottom.
 Some call it a wound in the world, others a doorway.

 **0904 Harlan's Grove** The region's finest hops grow in neat rows across rolling hills.
-Francis and Catherine Harlan, and their oldest son Dale (`Shrewd, Proud`), tend their crops with generations of expertise—though their success stems from more than skill alone.
+Francis and Catherine Harlan, and their oldest son Dale (`Nepo Baby, Shrewd, Coward`), tend their crops with generations of expertise—though their success stems from more than skill alone.
 A rare mineral in the soil imbues their hops with distinctive flavors—a secret they guard as carefully as their harvests.
 Six workers tend the rows while monastery wagons collect their weekly barrels.

 The Harlans supply most of their crop to Fellstead Monastery's brewery, though Maude's Meadery has always received a share.
 This year's harvest promises to be exceptional, despite their neighbor's failing hives.

 **0906 Old Shepherd's Field** Stone foundations peek through tall grass, marking where Bellwick hamlet once stood.
-Shepherds still use the old stone pens, though Tam (`Weathered, Superstitious`) insists on proper etiquette when visiting.
+Shepherds still use the old stone pens, though Tam (`Caretaker, Kindness of Strangers, Superstitious`) insists on proper manners and etiquette when visiting.
 The ancient well remains reliable, but those who draw water always leave something in return.

-**0907 Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders; her broken spear lodged in one traders' shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
+**0907 Fare Fight** A copper-skinned warrior named **Lunara** (`Warrior, Proud, Suffers No Fools`) is fighting three armored traders.
+Her spear is broken off in one's shoulder, she now wields daggers. _Wandering hands were NOT part of the fare_.
 The traders' wagon is smoking and will soon go up in flames.
-Within the wagon are 300s of pelts and two casks of fine wine (200s).
+Within the wagon are 300s of pelts and two casks of fine wine (100s each).

 **0908 Nettle’s Haven** This sprawling coastal compound has grown organically over decades.
 It began as a simple cottage but now blends herb gardens, meditation spaces, and other dwellings.
-The commune is a refuge where druids, monks, and wayward souls come together in peace. **Nettle** (`Matriarch, Insightful, Without Fear`) watches over it all; her sharp mind still guiding despite her fading vision.
+The commune is a refuge where druids, monks, and wayward souls come together in peace. **Nettle** (`Matriarch, Benevolent, Without Fear`) watches over it all; her sharp mind still guiding despite her fading vision.
 Her massive black dog, with a single silver eye, keeps a watchful eye on all who enter, wary of those with ill intent.

 Work is shared—no one is turned away, but all must contribute.
 The walls are marked with symbols from both monastic and druidic traditions, a quiet testament to the sanctuary and survival found within.

-> Sister Morrow (`Healer, Soft-Spoken, Never Forgets`) is a 3 year resident.
+> Sister Morrow (`Healer, Soft-Spoken, Forgets Nothing`) is a 3 year resident.
 She says she was fleeing a bad marriage but is a spy for the Northern Kings.
 She makes regular visits to the prison and watches for Druidic activity.
 She's grown fond of Nettle and would kill for her.

 **1001: Unkindness of Ravens:** Jagged peaks with numerous raven nests.
 One particular nest contains a pair of small, polished stones that reflect light in unique patterns.
 These are _message stones_, used to communicate over long distances.

 **1004 Maude's Meadery** Vibrant wildflowers border a meandering stream, the air sweet with honey and herbs.
 The southwestern hives are empty now; their bees drawn to Harlan's Grove despite the distance.
 Those that return produce bitter honey before dying.
-Maude (`Herbalist, Worried`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
-Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Gruff, Loyal`).
+Maude (`Herbalist, Worrier, Mission Creeper`) studies each fallen bee, unwilling to believe her old friends' hops could be the cause.
+Her storage barn holds dozens of honey barrels and mead casks, watched over by her foreman Burt (`Foreman, Gruff, Loyal`).

 **1007 Pilgrim's Hollow** A well-worn hollow where travelers pause before the final approach to Fellstead.
 A simple stone well and wooden shelter stand beside the path.
 Pilgrims have carved hundreds of prayers into the shelter's beams.
 Among them: "Lovely Lady Vale please spare us from your feast!"

-**1009 Grappled Chapel** A dilapidated stone chapel strangled by **Dragon Vine** (`Grapple, Razor Sharp, Poison`)—their purple flowers oddly beautiful against crumbling walls.
+**1009 Grappled Chapel** A dilapidated stone chapel strangled by **Dragon Vine** (`Grapple, Razor's Edge, Poisonous`)—their purple flowers oddly beautiful against crumbling walls.
 Empty crates rot in tangles of razor-sharp stems.
 The vines shift slightly in a wind that isn't there.

 **1105 The Frostwake Grotto** A hidden cavern where the mountain's breath turns the air deathly cold.
 Even in summer, ice clings to the stone, and strange, pale flora thrive in the darkness.
 The ice is deliberately shaped.
 In the very heart of the grotto stands a frozen pillar; something large trapped within.
 Whether it is a preserved guardian, a forgotten king, or something better left undisturbed—no one knows.
 Nightly harvesters leave behind clear signs: scattered ice fragments and deep cart ruts.